rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

 ### Conclusion

-Now that you have installed these packages you should have full network monitoring in place.
-VNstat will monitor the servers internal and external network interfaces for all sent and received traffic.
-While IPtraf will allow you the ability to use a utility from the shell to gauge network traffic in real time.
+Now that you have installed these packages, you should have full network monitoring in place.
+VNstat monitors the servers' internal and external network interfaces for all sent and received traffic.
+IPtraf allows you to use a utility from the shell to gauge network traffic in real time.
 These tools are invaluable and should provide a lot more insight into your overall operations.